kwyxz/vita-tools/README.md

-These are the tools I use to manage RetroArch on my Vita.
+These are the tools I use to manage RetroArch on my Vita (and my GCW Zero).

 # settings